Disaster Recovery Guide for Jira

 select issueid, created from fileattachment order by created desc limit 1;

-2. In Jira, navigate to Issues > Search for issues, then run the following advanced (JQL) search:
+2. In Jira, go to Issues > Search for issues, and then run the following advanced (JQL) search:

 id=<issue_id>